inmanta/inmanta-core/predictive_test_selection/README.md

+# Overview

+    This project is based off this [paper](https://arxiv.org/abs/1810.05286) The main idea is to get faster feedback when pushing changes to a feature branch by only running a small subset of the test suite.
+To find which tests to run we use a predictive model that takes 2 inputs:

+    graph model;
+        Code change-->Model;
+        Test Case fqn -->Model;
+        Model-->Failure proba;

+    ## A code change

+    This is a set of files that were modified in this pull request

+    ## A test case

+    This is the fully qualified name of the

 # Data collector design

     In order to train the Predictive Test Selection algorithm, we need a dataset.
-    This dataset holds historic information about past test runs:
+This dataset holds historic information about past test runs.
+It can be consulted [here](https://grafana.inmanta.com/d/YsUw7VSVk/test-failure-rates?orgId=1&from=now%2Fy&to=now)

+    Generic information about the influx db data point format can be found [here](https://docs.influxdata.com/influxdb/v1.8/write_protocols/line_protocol_tutorial/)

     """
     x date text NOT NULL,